ripudamank2/OpenLANE-Sky130-Physical-Design-Workshop/README.md

  ## DAY_3
  In this day we get to learn about the about the layout tool (magic) and in which we have implementented the layout of cmos-inverter as  shown in below figures.

+             's' will select only one via or layer
             's' 's' two times will select the full path in magic tool

    ![FIG:10](https://github.com/ripudamank2/OpenLANE-Sky130-Physical-Design-Workshop/blob/main/nmos.JPG)